mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

           absence of the fact that <the beardcoin transaction> was a licensed beardcoin repurchase
-          the fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>
+          the fact that <the beardcoin transaction> was <the defendant>'s loan of <the counterparty> to the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption authorizing the defendant's act of wearing the suspected beard,
         DESPITE:
-          the fact that the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, was counterfeit GIVEN the ENACTMENTS:
+          the fact that any beardcoin was counterfeit GIVEN the ENACTMENTS:
           "It shall be an offence to buy, sell, lend, lease, gift, transfer or receive in any way a beardcoin from any person or body other than the Department of Beards, except as provided in Part 4." (/test/acts/47/7A 1935-04-01)
           "It shall be no defense to a charge under section 7A that the purchase, sale, lease, gift, transfer or receipt was of counterfeit beardcoin rather than genuine beardcoin." (/test/acts/47/7B/2 1935-04-01)